IgrikXD/Easy-SDR/README.md

 | [NooElec] | International shipping.
 Large selection of receivers and accessories. |
 | [Airspy] | You can choose a retailer according to your whereabouts.
 Performs support and develop new versions.
 There are links for downloading software and working with the server. |

 Great thanks to [RTL-SDR.COM] for the provided samples of SDR receivers [RTL-SDR.COM V.3] and information support.
-And [Mini-Circuits] for the provided samples of [ADE] frequency mixer by EZ-Sample program.
+And also [Mini-Circuits] for the provided samples of [ADE] frequency mixer by EZ-Sample program.

 ## What was used mainly in the development?
 | Source | Description |